postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 | Version |The 1.0 version of the OAuth authentication protocol.|
 | Realm |A string specified by the server in the www-Authenticate response header. |

 **Note**: Some implementations of OAuth 1.0 require empty parameters to be added to the signature.
-You can select to add empty parameters to signature.
+You can select "Add empty parameters to signature" to add empty parameters.

 ### OAuth 2.0